hdparmar/MusicMosaic/README.md

 ## To-Do List

-- [ ] Implement search query using NLP to discover Indie artists based on user input.
+- [ ] Implement search query with MQTT.
+Text as User a request and a service to fetch songs.
+- [ ] After, implementing search query, try NLP to better filter the result.
 - [ ] Display search results with the filtered list of Indie artists.

 Stay tuned for more updates as MusicMosaic evolves!